Advising, Registration and Academics

 Transcripts must be requested in writing to the Registrar's Office by filling-up the request form.
 Students must fill-in all the required fields, sign, and deposit the appropriate fee.

 Q. How long does it take to process my request for a transcript/academic documents?

 Transcripts are usually processed within three working days of receipt of the completed request.
 This time may vary during registration and graduation periods.
 Charges for documents are mentioned in the Document Request Form.

-Q. What is the charge for a transcript/academic documents?
+Q. What is the fee for a transcript/academic documents?

-Official transcripts are BDT 500 per copy.
-However, emergency official transcripts are BDT 800 per copy; you need to pay an additional BDT 200 if sealed envelope is required.
+Fee for official transcript is BDT 500 per copy.
+However, emergency official transcript is issued by paying BDT 800 per copy; you need to pay an additional BDT 200 per copy if sealed envelope is required.